joelhans/nurse.media/content/blog/0001_start-writing/index.md

 Now you might be wondering: How do I convert this exercise into actionable writing for my business?
 Don't worry—I'll cover that question and more in future posts and guides.

 To read these guides before they're published, subscribe.

-I email every month.
+{{< mailchimp blog "Send me updates" "horizontal" "bordered" "orange" >}}